Greenway footpath, London: Renovation

 Work has taken place to resurface and renovate the route—especially around the Olympic Park.

 A community group was set up in 2016 for Greenway users, and Newham Council began piloting better lighting, with a view to opening the Greenway 24 hours a day.
 Greenway Users have subsequently set up a Greenway Action Group to improve the recording of incidents by logging crimes on the pathway.

 The renovation of the Greenway was finished in July 2019, after the completion of major water supply works by Thames Water along the western half and the opening of the bridges over the Waterworks River and the City Mill River.

 In 2022, the Greenway was the site of one of 19 projects selected by the Mayor of London's Rewild London Fund to help 'rewild the city and recover nature'.

 The View Tube, made from recycled shipping containers, is a viewing platform on the Greenway incorporating the Container Café.

+Bow Goods yard, a large plot of land situated between the Greenway and the railway tracks between Stratford and central London is set to become a rail freight campus and last-mile logistics hub.